thelfer/tfel/docs/web/abaqus.md

 \tenseur{\dot{S}}=\CSE\,\colon\,\tenseur{\dot{\varepsilon}}^{\mathrm{GL}}
 \]

-As the Lie derivative of the Kirchoff stress
+As the Lie derivative of the Kirchhoff stress
 \(\mathcal{L}\tenseur{\tau}\) is the push-forward of the second Piola-Kirchhoff stress rate \(\tenseur{\dot{S}}\) and the rate of deformation \(\tenseur{D}\) is push-forward of the Green-Lagrange